JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-In the previous section, we discussed the kinematics and the potential impact of ionized outflows on low-mass galaxies at high redshift.
-We now determine if the amount of ionized gas removed by outflows per unit of time is larger than that converted to stellar mass due to star formation.
-Specifically, we estimate the mass-loading factor $\eta$, which is defined as the ratio between the mass loss rate due to outflows and the SFR.
+In the previous section, we discussed the kinematics and the potential impact of ionised outflows on low-mass galaxies at high redshift.
+We now determine whether the amount of ionised gas removed by outflows per unit of time is larger than the amount that is converted into stellar mass through star formation.
+Specifically, we estimate the mass-loading factor $\eta$, which is defined as the ratio of the mass-loss rate due to outflows and the SFR.
 If $\eta>1$, outflows can have a negative feedback impact on their host galaxy, effectively quenching star formation, as models predict \citep[e.g.,][]{Muratov:2015, Nelson:2019}.

 For a uniformly filled conical outflow, the mass outflow rate is defined as